Skip to main content

 Requirements

-• Only parents who live with their born or adopted children will be entitled to the deduction.
+• Only parents who live with their newborn or adopted children will be entitled to the deduction.
 When children born or adopted live with both parents, the amount of the deduction will be prorated equally in the declaration of each of them, if they opt for individual taxation.

-• The sum of the general tax base and the savings must not exceed 30,000 euros in individual taxation and 36,200 euros in the case of joint taxation.
+• The sum of the general tax base and the savings base must not exceed 30,000 euros in individual taxation and 36,200 euros in the case of joint taxation.
 This limit, as well as the amount of the deduction, are applied and controlled by the program.

 Completion